 James joined Watsi on January 25th, 2018.
-Two years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-James' most recent donation traveled 8,700 miles to support Baraka, a playful six-year-old from Tanzania, to fund removal of a growing mass on his cheek.
+Five years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+James' most recent donation traveled 8,700 miles to support Bright, a 3-month-old baby from Tanzania, to fund clubfoot repair surgery to heal a birth condition.